 NATURAL and LOAD segment boundary conditions are synonymous.
 They represent a generalized flux boundary condition derived from the divergence theorem.
 The expression may be an explicit specification, involving only constants and coordinates, or it may be an implicit relation involving values and derivatives of system variables.
 The Natural boundary condition reduces to the Neumann boundary condition in the special case of the Poisson equation.
-See the User Guide chapter Natural Boundary Conditions are synonymous.
-They represent a generalized flux boundary condition in the special case of the Poisson equation.
+See the User Guide chapter Natural Boundary Conditions so for information on the implementation of Natural boundary conditions.